-There are lots of 12-step programs, like Alcoholics Anonymous and Narcotics Anonymous that will highly recommend that members of the group find a sponsor to guide them through the recovery process.
+There are lots of 12-step programs, like Alcoholics Anonymous and Narcotics Anonymous, that will highly recommend that members of the group find a sponsor to guide them through the recovery process.

 This is all part of one of the processes of the journey to recovery through the AA program.

-The idea behind this is that nobody understands the journey to sobriety as well as someone that has been through it, and studies have even shown that having a sponsor early on in the recovery process can help to reduce the chance of relapse and decrease the likelihood of dropping out of the recovery process.
+The idea behind this is that nobody understands the journey to sobriety as well as someone who has been through it, and studies have even shown that having a sponsor early on in the recovery process can help to reduce the chance of relapse and decrease the likelihood of dropping out of the recovery process.

 This will help you to get one step closer to finding the right sponsor to aid you in your journey to recovery.
 Just keep reading to find out more.